 - Roll your clothes to save space in your bag and to minimise creasing.
 Stack your rolled items next to each other.

-- Stuff your shoes with small items like socks – it will help your shoes hold their shape, and it makes the most of the space in your bag.
+- Stuffing shoes with small items like socks will help them hold their shape and make the most of the space in your bag.

-Wearing your coat and bulkiest shoes to travel is the best way to save precious packing space – you can shed layers once you’re onboard the aircraft.
+Wearing your coat and bulkiest shoes to travel is the best way to save precious packing space – you can shed layers after boarding the aircraft.

-Use your pockets for items like your reusable water bottle, brolly or gloves.
+Use your pockets for reusable water bottles, brolly, or gloves.
 It’s a great way to bring a few extra things, but don’t go crazy!

-Top Tip: Investing in a stuffable down jacket that packs down tiny into a small stuff sack is one of the easiest hacks for how to pack hold baggage.
+Top Tip: A stuffable down jacket that packs down tiny into a small stuff sack is one of the easiest hacks for how to pack hand luggage.

-Current restrictions on hand luggage liquids can be a significant hassle.
-You are limited to taking one small, clear bag with up to a litre of fluids, in containers no bigger than 100ml each.
-Here are some things you can do to cope:
+Restrictions on hand luggage liquids can be a hassle.
+The TSA Liquids Rule limits you to one one-litre clear bag for all liquids in containers no bigger than 100ml each.

 - Switch to solids wherever possible.
 For example, switch your spray or roll-on deodorant for a stick deodorant.
 Or, try solid shampoo and conditioner instead of liquids.
 Consider taking a soap bar instead of shower gel and buying toothpaste tablets rather than toothpaste.
-These solid products won’t count as liquids; plus, they usually last much longer and are better for the environment.
+Solid products won’t count as liquids; they last well and are better for the environment.

 The TSA classifies solid deodorant, lipstick and bars of soap as solids.
 They don’t need to go in your hand luggage liquids bag.
 Still, any final decision will always rest with the local security officer on whether an item is allowed.

-I’ve been challenged at several UK airports by security agents who insist that these items fit into the hand luggage liquids bag.
+Security agents who insist these items fit into the hand luggage liquids bag have challenged me at several UK airports.
 Be warned if you’re flying into or within the UK!

-- Organise your liquids bag BEFORE you leave for the airport, and stow it somewhere that’s easily accessible.
-You don’t want to be the disorganised passenger who holds up the whole security queue, or to have your posh new lipgloss confiscated because you forgot to put it in your liquids bag.
+Organise your liquid bag BEFORE leaving for the airport, and stow it somewhere easily accessible.
+You don’t want to be the disorganised passenger who holds up the whole security queue or to have your posh new lipgloss confiscated because you forgot to put it in your liquids bag.

 Wherever possible, switch to digital devices to save space in your cabin bag, but don’t forget to pack your charger and power bank.
 Here are a few ways to make the most of digital devices: